Home The Methodist Church of New Zealand

 “To be church is to be missionary; to be Methodist is to be ecumenical.”

-This statement reflects the commitment of Methodist Mission and Ecumenical (MME) as part of the ethos of ecumenical diakonia and koinonia of the Methodist Church of New Zealand - Te Hāhi Weteriana O Aotearoa.
+This statement reflects the commitment of Methodist Mission and Ecumenical (MME) as part of the ethos of ecumenical diakonia and koinonia of the Methodist Church of New Zealand - Te Hāhi Weteriana o Aotearoa.

 Our diakonia is to promote an understanding of international mission as joining evangelism and ministry to human needs, concern for social justice and for the world.
 This is represented particularly in mission with the Solomon Islands and Papua New Guinea; and more broadly in partnership with the ecumenical overseas aid agency Christian World Service, and through our relationships with international ecumenical bodies.

 Our koinonia is also for mission, to work towards embodying Jesus’ prayer the “they may all be one … so the world may believe” (John 17: 21-22).
 This is expressed internationally in our active membership of international ecumenical bodies, domestically in the National Dialogue for Christian Unity, and in our bilateral dialogues in conjunction with Faith and Order.
-A specific relationship with Te Runanga Whakawhanaunga i Nga Hāhi O Aotearoa is nurtured directly by Te Taha Māori.
+A specific relationship with Te Runanga Whakawhanaunga i nga Hāhi o Aotearoa is nurtured directly by Te Taha Māori.

 Who we are